-Sales to customers outside of the U.S. in 2006, 2005 and 2004 represented 49%, 40% and 42% of net sales, respectively, and we expect that international sales will continue to represent a meaningful portion of our net sales for the foreseeable future.
+Sales to customers outside of the U.S. in the first quarter of 2007 and the fiscal years 2006 and 2005 represented 40%, 49% and 40% of net sales, respectively, and we expect that international sales will continue to represent a meaningful portion of our net sales for the foreseeable future.
 Furthermore, a substantial portion of our contract manufacturing occurs overseas.
 Our international operations, the international operations of our contract manufacturers, and our efforts to increase sales in international markets, are subject to a number of risks, including:

-- changes in foreign government regulations and telecommunications standards; - import and export license requirements, tariffs and other trade barriers; - fluctuations in currency exchange rates; - difficulty in collecting accounts receivable; - potential tax issues; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - difficulty in staffing and managing foreign operations; - political and economic instability; and - changes in economic policies by foreign governments.
+- changes in foreign government regulations and telecommunications standards; - import and export license requirements, tariffs, taxes and other trade barriers; - fluctuations in currency exchange rates; - difficulty in collecting accounts receivable; - potential tax issues; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - difficulty in staffing and managing foreign operations; - political and economic instability; and - changes in economic policies by foreign governments.

-Certain of our international customers have accumulated significant levels of debt and have announced during the past several years reorganizations and financial restructurings, including bankruptcy filings.
+Certain of our international customers have accumulated significant levels of debt and have announced during the past three years reorganizations and financial restructurings, including bankruptcy filings.
 Even if these restructurings are completed, we cannot assure you that these customers will be in a position to purchase new equipment at levels we have seen in the past.